 Back in the trap room for a look down the stage left corridor.
 The open door on the left is the mechanical room.
 The men's room is down at the end toward the left, this end of the dressing room suite is down there toward the right.
 Photo: Bill Counter - 2024

 A slightly wider view in the stage left end of the trap room.
+The center doorway with the gate goes to a shop.
 On the right it's a look back down down the stage left corridor.
 Photo: Bill Counter - 2024

 The short hall to the stage left stairs.
-It's a carpenter's shop on the right and a fan room on the left.
+In the foreground to the left just beyond the double doors it's the edge of a door to dressing room B2.
+Down near the stairs it's the carpenter's shop on the right and a fan room on the left.
 Photo: Bill Counter - 2024

 The fan room upstage left.
 Photo: Bill Counter - 2016